taneltorn/CoverHunterFolkERA/README.md

 `tensorboard --logdir=training/covers80/logs`

-Optionally edit the `hparams.yaml` configuration file in the folder `training/covers80/config` before starting a training run.
-If you run into memory limits, start with decreasing the batch size from 64 to 32.

-This fork added the hyperparameter `early_stopping_patience` to support the added feature of early stopping (original CoverHunter defaulted to 10,000 epochs!).

-Note: Don't use the `torchrun` launch command offered in original CoverHunter.
-In the single-computer Apple Silicon context, it is not only irrelevant, it actually slows down performance.
-In my tests it slowed down tools.train performance by about 20%.

-The training script's output consists of checkpoint files and embedding vectors, described below in the "Training Checkpoint Output" section.

 ## Hyperparameter Tuning

-After you use the tools.train script to confirm your data is usable with CoverHunterMPS, and perhaps to do some basic experimentation, you may be interested in trying a wide range of training hyperparameters to discover the optimal settings for your data.
-You should be able to use your knowledge of its unique musical characteristics to make some educated guesses on how to diverge from the default CoverHunter hyperparameters, which are optimized for Western pop music.
+After you use the tools.train script to confirm your data is usable with CoverHunterMPS, and perhaps to do some basic experimentation, you may be motivated to experiment with a wide range of training hyperparameters to discover the optimal settings for your data that will lead you to better training metrics.
+You should be able to use your knowledge of its unique musical characteristics to make some educated guesses on how to diverge from the default CoverHunter hyperparameters, which were optimized for Western pop music.

-Step 1: Study the explanations of the training hyperparameters below to make some hypotheses about alternative hyperparameter values to try with your data.
+Step 1: Study the explanations in the Training Hyperparameters section below to make some hypotheses about alternative hyperparameter values to try with your data.

 Step 2: Add your hypotheses as specific hyperparameter values to try in the hp_tuning.yaml file in the model's training folder, following the comments and examples there.